mosswg/Snakes/README.md

 # Snakes
-Automated Snakes and Ladders for large data testing with output to test file
+Automated Snakes and Ladders for large data testing with output to a file